sajaddarabi/HCUP-US-EHR/README.md

 ## Mapping Proc To CCS

 There are different ways of mapping Procedure codes, for exaple using crosswalk.
 In `MappingProcToCCS.ipynb` i've outlined how to do using an external tool.
-Check it out if you're interesd.
+Check it out if you're interested.